acadell/PizzaTimeIOT/ReadME.txt

 Additional players can be added, see play-sounds documentations here: https://www.npmjs.com/package/play-sound

-To run, go to the directory with index.js and use the command "node index.js"
+To run, go to the directory with index.js and use the following commands npm install express npm install body-parser npm install play-sounds node index.js